Anjishnubose/Kuantum/README.md

 # Kuantum
 QHack 2024

-Steps to run the sample code:
+Steps to get the ground state energy estimation (as given in .src/samplecode.py):
 1. Install the packages mentioned in the project file.
 2. Modify the parameters in the input file given in the inputs folder.
 3. Add a path to a pickle file which stores (hamiltonian: qml.Hamiltonian, state: vector) in the input file under 'hamiltonian':file